-Where do I indicate the financial resources of the sponsor and the beneficiary?
+Where do I indicate the financial resources of the sponsor on an I-134 and the beneficiary?

 The I-134 is confusing and poorly worded with respect to reporting the income of the sponsor.
-Part 2 Question 13 asks for the beneficiary to enter financial information into a table.
+Part 2 Question #13 asks for the beneficiary to enter financial information into a table.
 In the typical case where the beneficiary is using a separate person as sponsor, enter the word "self" under the column "Relationship to the Beneficiary."
-Under the column "Income contribution to the beneficiary annually," enter the income the beneficiary has a spouse, children, or other dependents, list them and provide their date of birth and relationship to the beneficiary.
-Calculate how much of the beneficiary's income will go toward maintaining these dependents; the rest of the income will be assigned to the beneficiary.
+Under the column "Income contribution to the beneficiary annually," enter the income the beneficiary currently receives and estimates receiving for the next 12 months.
+If the beneficiary has a spouse, children, or other dependents, list them and provide their date of birth and relationship to the beneficiary.
+Calculate how much of the beneficiary's total income will go toward maintaining these dependents; the rest of the income will be assigned to the beneficiary.
 Enter the number of dependents and the "total income" at the bottom.
+It may be easier to start at the bottom and work your way up to the top.
 It is quite likely that the beneficiary will have no income available to him or her, in which case simply enter \$0.

-The same analysis is used when reporting the sponsor's income in Part 3 Question 14.
+The same analysis is used when reporting the sponsor's income in Part 3 Question #14.
 Enter the name of the sponsor, all dependents, their date of birth, and the dependents' relationship to the sponsor.
 Indicate the sponsor's income and apportion it among the dependents and the sponsor.
 Enter the number of dependents and the total income.
 It is important that the sponsor not include any income or financial support the sponsor intends to provide to the beneficiary.
-That information is entered in Part 3 Question 21.
+That information is entered in Part 3 Question #21.

-The beneficiary's assets will be entered in a similar way in Part 2 Question 16.
+The beneficiary's assets will be entered in a similar way in Part 2 Question #16.
 These are assets belonging to the beneficiary and not assets to be provided by the sponsor or someone else.
 Only include assets that can be converted to cash within 12 months and available to support the beneficiary while he or she is in the United States.
 The form asks for "evidence showing that the beneficiary has these assets."
 If listing a home, include evidence of ownership by the beneficiary, a recent appraisal by a licensed appraiser, and the equity value of the real estate.
 Do not list an automobile unless the beneficiary has more than one and at least one is not listed as an asset.
-When listing any asset, be sure to include a description of it, proof of ownership, the value, and the basis for the estimated net cash value.
+When listing any asset, be sure to include a description of it, proof of ownership, the value and the basis for the estimated net cash value.

-The sponsor's assets will be listed in a similar way in response to Part 3 Question 17.
-Do not include any assets belonging to the beneficiary that were listed in Part 2 Question 16.
+The sponsor's assets will be listed in a similar way in response to Part 3 Question #17.
+Do not include any assets belonging to the beneficiary that were listed in Part 2 Question #16.